 Index No. HR-B Capability Category I Capability Category II Capability Category III HR-B1 If screening is performed, ESTABLISH rules for screening classes of activities from further consideration.
-Example: Screen maintenance and test activities from further consideration only if the plant practices are generally structured to include independent checking of restoration of equipment to standby or operational status on completion of the activity.
-If screening is performed, ESTA vidual activities from further consideration only if (a) equipment is automatically demand (b) following maintenance act functional test is performed the (c) equipment position is indicated that is routinely checked, and refrom the control room, or (d) equipment status is require (i.e., at least once a shift) y re-aligned on system ivities, a post-maintenance nat reveals misalignment cated in the control room, sta- realignment can be affected HR-B2 OT screen activities that could simultaneously have an impact on multiple trains of a lant system or diverse systems (HR-A3).
+Example: Screen maintenance and test activities from further consideration only if the plant practices are generally structured to include independent checking of restoration of equipment to standby or operational status on completion of the activity. vidual activities from further of Example: Screen maintenance a consideration only if (a) equipment is automatically demand (b) following maintenance act functional test is performed the y re-aligned on system tivities, a post-maintenance hat reveals misalignment icated in the control room, sta- realignment can be affected HR-B2 DO NOT screen activities that could simultaneously have an impact on multiple trains of a redundant system or diverse systems (HR-A3).

-Table 2-1.4.5-2(c) Supporting Requirements for HLR-HR-C
+Table 2-2.5-4(c) Supporting Requirements for HLR-HR-C